Clastify logo

 Hard

-State why the tallest peak is not necessarily at the relative atomic mass.
+State why the most intense peak does not by itself give the relative atomic mass.

 HL • Paper 1B